NicerNewerCar/EOS-Test-Bed/README.md

 * C++ 17 or higher
 * OpenCL 1.2 or higher

 Note: This requires OpenCL ICD Loader, OpenCL Headers, and LIBTIFF.
-I reference the versions of this libraries that build with Autoscoper's superbuild.
+I reference the versions of these libraries that build with Autoscoper's superbuild.

 ```
 mkdir build